Public Safety History

 "Consolidated Operations & Police Services"

 On 12 January 1971, Lt.
 Col. Earnest H. Graham, USMC, (Ret) was hired to replace Major Holiday.
 Under Lt.
-Col. Graham, the DPS saw it's greatest perior of growth, reaching a total of eleven full-time DPS officers.
+Col. Graham, the DPS saw its greatest period of growth, reaching a total of eleven full-time DPS officers.

 In 1974, Lt.
 Col "Graham realized The Citadel DAPS was not in compliance with the S.C.
 Code of Laws, Chapter 23, Section 23-23-40, which required officers hired after 1 January, 1972 attend and successfully complete the S.C.
 Criminal Justice Academy.
 In January 1975, Officer Roy Floyd was the first member of The Department of Public Safety to attend and graduate from the Academy.

 On 7 December 1979, Lt.
 Col. Graham submitted his resignation and Col. George B. Stackhouse IIIl, USAF (Ret), was hired as Director and reported for duty on 1 January 1980.
-Under the direction Col. Stackhouse, the DPS justified an increase of two additional positions, throough the State Budget and Control Board, which increased Certified Police officer in the department to thriteen.
+Under the direction Col. Stackhouse, the DPS justified an increase of two additional positions, through the State Budget and Control Board, which increased the number of Certified Police officers in the department to thirteen.

 On 16 June 1994, Sherman "Mike Bingham replaced retiring Stackhouse.
 He installed officer pride and professionalism throughout the department.
 Immediate initiatives were implemented.

-The office was totally remodeled to ensure the presentation of a professional environment, uniforms were reconfigured with new rank insignia, an dshoulder patches.
-New police cars and paint schemes were introduced, vehicle radios were acquired from the Charleston County Sheriff's office, permission to operate the departments reaio communications on the Sheriff's 800 radio system was granted enabling officers to access and transmit to all local police departments and the S.C.
+The office was totally remodeled to ensure the presentation of a professional environment and uniforms were reconfigured with new rank insignia and shoulder patches.
+New police cars and paint schemes were introduced, vehicle radios were acquired from the Charleston County Sheriff's office, permission to operate the departments radio communications on the Sheriff's 800 radio system was granted enabling officers to access and transmit to all local police departments and the S.C.
 Highway Patrol, acquisition of computers to assist in establishing records and retrieval of statistical data, transition to automatic handguns were accomplished.
-Internal ranks wre established.
+Internal ranks were established.
 The Creation of an Administrative Lieutenant, a Captain Investigator position and Major / Deputy Director solidified command authority lines.
-Additionally, acquisition of patrol car video cameras with audible recording ability wre installed in all patrol cars.
+Additionally patrol car video cameras with audible recording ability were acquired and installed in all patrol cars.
 Mike's four decades of law enforcement experience, his leadership, management style and fore-thought has given new meaning to The Citadel's Department of Public Safety.